 © NICE (2009) Borderline personality disorder: recognition and management

 Clinical guideline [CG78].
 Available from https://www.nice.org.uk/guidance/cg78.
 All rights reserved.
 Subject to Notice of rights.
 NICE guidance is prepared for the National Health Service in England.
-All NICE guidance is subject to regular review and may be updated or withdrawn.
+All NICE guidelines are subject to regular review and may be updated or withdrawn.
 NICE accepts no responsibility for the use of its content in this product/publication.